Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum

 As second objective, we derive the corresponding spectrum of $\hcH_{\rm Zk}$ by means of an algebraic procedure that involves the quantum symmetries of $\hcH_N $, {\em i.e.}, algebraically independent quantum observables commuting with $\hcH_N $, which are shown to be of $N^{{\rm th}}$-order in the momenta.

-Furthermore, we recall that the classical Zernike Hamiltonian $\cH_{\rm Zk}$ (\ref{a3}) has been alternatively interpreted in~\cite{zk2023} as the two-dimensional isotropic oscillator on the sphere, hyperbolic and Euclidean spaces (the former being just the Higgs oscillator), such that the parameter $\beta$ is related to the frequency, while $\alpha$ determines the constant curvature of the underlying space.
-As a direct consequence, for $N\ge 3$ our results provide superintegrable perturbations of such (curved) quantum oscillators that we also study in detail.
+Furthermore, similarly to what occurs with $\cH_{\rm Zk}\equiv \cH_2$, the quantum Zernike system $\hcH_{\rm Zk}\equiv \hcH_2$ can be interpreted as a quantum oscillator on the sphere, hyperbolic and Euclidean spaces; the latter actually corresponds to the case with $N=1$ ($\gamma_2=\alpha=0$).
+As a direct consequence of this result, our findings provide superintegrable perturbations of such (curved) quantum oscillators for $N\ge 3$, which we also study in detail.

 The structure of the paper is as follows: In section \ref{s2} we present the algebraic procedure used to obtain the quantum symmetries and spectrum for the generalized quantum Zernike Hamiltonian $\hcH_N$ in (\ref{a4}).
 In section~\ref{s3}, our approach is first applied to the proper (quadratic) quantum Zernike Hamiltonian $ \hcH_{\rm Zk}$ (\ref{a1}), recovering known results.
 As a byproduct, the associated quantum curved oscillators are also deduced and studied.
-Sections~\ref{s4} and \ref{s5} are devoted to the cubic $N=3$ and quartic $N=4$ systems, which are solved explicitly.
+Section~\ref{s4} is devoted to the cubic system, with $N=3$, which is explicitly solved.
 In addition, we stress that the cubic case is shown to introduce a superintegrable perturbation of the quantum isotropic oscillator on the above three Riemannian spaces that are fully analyzed in section~\ref{s42}.
-Besides the two curved oscillators, this application also yields new quantum Euclidean oscillators which are named as either cubic spherical or hyperbolic perturbations.
+In particular, two types of perturbations arise, called spherical or hyperbolic cubic perturbations, which hold for each of the quantum oscillators in the sphere, hyperbolic and Euclidean spaces.
+Therefore, in addition to the two curved oscillators, which cover the Higgs oscillator, this application also yields two new Euclidean quantum oscillators.

+Due to ordering problems in the quantization, the computational difficulties increase exponentially for higher values of $N$.
+To facilitate the reading of the manuscript, the fourth-order system with $N=4$ is addressed in Appendix~\ref{appendixA}, where the construction is developed along the same lines as for the previous cubic system and the corresponding results are presented in detail.
+The main results for the fifth-order system with $N=5$ are summarized in Appendix~\ref{appendixB}.